 Let there be no misunderstanding.
-This is what Jesus gives, not the rebirth of a soul in another existence, but resurrection life.
+This text makes it clear that this is what Jesus gives, not the rebirth of a soul in another existence, but resurrection life.
 The term "resurrection" comes from the verb "to rise, to rise up, to rise again, to rise again after laying down, to stand up."
 Jesus isn't talking about Lazarus coming back as a different creature.
 He says that Lazarus will come back as Lazarus, and you'll know him, Martha.